Uka4me/GraphQl.EfCore.Translate/README.md

 Hello :wave:

 The package adds extensions to EntityFrameworkCore that allow you to transform a GraphQL query into an EntityFrameworkCore query.
-The project solves the problem of a large amount of data dumping, filtering related data and adding calculated fields.
+The project solves the problem of a large amount of data dumping :elephant:, filtering related data :vertical_traffic_light: and adding calculated fields :bomb:.

 The library is designed to work with [GraphQL](https://github.com/graphql-dotnet/graphql-dotnet) and [HotChocolate](https://github.com/ChilliCream/hotchocolate) projects.